dbt

 • Making data sets available for discovery in a data catalog

-• Generating data lineage charts to document a data sets sources, dependencies, owners, and relationships to other data sets
+• Generating data lineage charts to document a data set's sources, dependencies, owners, and relationships to other data sets

 • Publishing data models and documentation so other teams can consume their work